ViperTG/fraud-detection/2_config_aws_srvc/README.md

 2. Click on the Instance ID for the EC2 instance created by the CloudFormation script.

-3. Click on the copy icon to the left of the Public IPv4 address
+3. Click on the copy icon to the left of the Public IPv4 address.

+### CONFIGURE WORKSTATION FOR KAFDROP

+1. Using IP from previous section, login to the EC2 instance from desktop

+[copy content="chmod 400 ~/Downloads/ee-default-keypair.pem
+ssh -i ~/Downloads/ee-default-keypair.pem ec2-user@<ip address from above>
+"]